Genius-Society/renshen_defender/README.md

 4. Make sure installation path is only composed of English or Japanese letters

 ## Build
-1. Clone the repo on GitHub
+1. Clone the repo to local
 2. Install Microsoft Visual Studio 2010+
 3. Open _SL5.sln_ as admin
 4. Perform _Build_ action